Inferring manifolds using Gaussian processes

 where

 The top left block of $\mathcal{E}$ is a $d$ by $d$ matrix.
-The constant factors in $\mathcal{E}$ depend on $d$, $C^2$ norm of $P$, the second fundamental form of $\iota(M)$ and its derivative and the Ricci curvature of $M$. \end{proposition}
+The constant factors in $\mathcal{E}$ depend on $d$, the $C^2$ norm of $P$, the second fundamental form of $\iota(M)$ and its derivative, and the Ricci curvature of $M$. \end{theorem}

-The following proposition describes the structure of the orthonormal eigenvector matrix of $C_{n,\epsilon}(\textbf{y}_k)$ from \eqref{eigendecompPCA}.
-The proof relies on applying the Davis-Kahan theorem to Proposition \ref{local PCA variance analysis}.
-In order to acquire a large enough lower bound on the eigengap between the $d$th eigenvalue and the $(d+1)$th eigenvalue of $C_{n,\epsilon}(\textbf{y}_k)$, we need the variance of the Gaussian noise to be smaller than the requirement in Proposition \ref{local PCA variance analysis}, e.g. $\sigma^2 = \epsilon^{2\alpha}$ with $\alpha \geq \frac{7}{4}$ rather than $\alpha > \frac{3}{2}$.
-The proof of the proposition is in Appendix \ref{proof of variance analysis PCA }.
+The following theorem characterizes the orthonormal eigenvector matrix of $C_{n,\epsilon}(y_k)$.
+The proof relies on applying the Davis-Kahan theorem \citep{davis1970rotation,yu2015useful} to Theorem \ref{local PCA variance analysis}.
+The proof of the theorem is given in Section \ref{proof of variance analysis PCA } of the Supplementary Material.